When you think about structure, creativity might not come to mind. Creativity is what fuels your writing, right? So why spend time planning?

 Not every road map of structure will be suitable for your fiction.
 Is your character battling the trials that come with middle school?
 Connection and disconnection may be your best bet.
 Is the protaganist about to save an alternate universe from an evil villain?

 This arc is the one for you!
 With fiction, there's no "size-fits-all" model for structure.
-That being said, structure is essential for your reader.
+That being said, structure is your story’s road map, and essential for you and your reader.
 With these road maps, you can master your story's conflict, which is the most important component of fiction.

 *This blog is based on concepts described by Janet Burroway, in Writing Fiction: A Guide to Narrative Craft.
 If you're looking to improve your fiction, we highly suggest this work.
 You can find it here.